rocicorp/repliear/README.md

 - Create a free account on supabase.com, and an empty project
 - Create a free account on vercel.com
 - Create a new project on vercel, configuring the environment variables using the values from your hosted Supabase project

-## TODO

-- Fix completeAllTodos() to use scan when https://github.com/rocicorp/replicache/issues/607 is fixed
-- Switch to Superstruct
-- Add instructions about provisioning Supabase and working locally